wattsworth/joule/docs/using_joule.rst

     Only files ending with **.conf** will be loaded
   * ``ImporterDataDirectory`` Absolute path to a directory used when processing data imports.
 Must be *writeable* by joule user.
   * ``ExporterDataDirectory`` Absolute path to a directory used when processing data exports.
 Must be *writeable* by joule user.
-  * ``ImporterInboxDirectory`` Absolute path to a directory used to process file uploads.
-Must be *writeable* by joule user.
-Omit to disable this feature.
   * ``IPAddress`` IP address of interface to listen on.
 Use **0.0.0.0** to listen on all interfaces.
   * ``Port`` TCP port to listen on
   * ``Database`` PostgreSQL connection information as DSN string.